emahub/AUKaraoke/README.md

 * http://www.youtube.com/watch?v=4UmsJUJAFYk
     * Elimination a sine wave at spcified sound source position and frequency band.

+## Available DAW

+This plugin is capable for these DAW.
+* Logic 9
+* Garageband '11
+* Mainstage 2
+* Ableton Live 9

+But, it is incapable for these DAW.
+(I'm examming the cause.)
+* MOTU Digital Performer 8

 ## License

 AUKaraoke has an MIT Licence http://en.wikipedia.org/wiki/MIT_License